edwardhorsey/sabnzbdvpn/README.md

 Docker container which runs SABnzbd while connected to OpenVPN.

+This is an arm64 build of [sabnzbdvpn container](https://github.com/Mumie-hub/docker-services) by Mumie-hub.

 ## Run container from Docker registry
 To run the container use this command for example: